christophwille/demosatconferences/README.md

-demosatconferences
+Demos at Conferences / User Groups
 ==================

-Demos done at conferences / user group talks
+More can be found in azure-snippets and winrt-snippets repositories